-- 1. Running, or a substantial stop between skills.
-(A small step with the hands or feet at this level is a severe deduction, not a termination 0.5 pt deduction). - 2.
-Taking more than two continuous steps with the hands or feet, running, or a substantial stop.
+1. Running, or a substantial stop between skills.
+(A small step with the hands or feet at this level is a severe deduction, not a termination - 0.5 pt deduction).

+- 2. Taking more than two continuous steps with the hands or feet, running, or a substantial stop.
 (A small step with the hands or feet at this level is a severe deduction, not a termination 0.5 pt.).
 NOTE: Taking 3 continuous steps will result in a 1.5 (0.5 pt/step) deduction and termination. - 3.
 If a competitor's torso is not in the center of the mat during the execution of a skill, once the competitor's foot touches the floor or the heel goes all the way off the mat, the pass will be terminated.
-0.9 deduction.
-EXCEPTION: In Sub-Beginner through Advanced-Beginner levels, if the torso of a competitor at these levels is in the middle of the tumbling mat on a straddle roll and their feet are over the side of the mat, their pass can't be terminated nor an aesthetic deduction taken for toes or heels touching the floor. - 4.
+0.9 deduction. - EXCEPTION: In Sub-Beginner through Advanced-Beginner levels, if the torso of a competitor at these levels is in the middle of the tumbling mat on a straddle roll and their feet are over the side of the mat, their pass can't be terminated nor an aesthetic deduction taken for toes or heels touching the floor. - 4.
 A fall to the mat during the routine.
 Touches the mat with any part of the body other than the hands or feet.
 EXCEPTION: In the beginner levels, during the execution of some skills, the elbows may touch the tumbling mat.
 If there is a smooth continuation of the skill, then there is no deduction.
 If the athlete is unstable or off balance and falls to or pushes off the elbow, the pass will be terminated at that point, no credit will be given for the skill, and the 0.6 pt. deduction will be taken. - 5.
 Reversal of motion. - NOTE: When performing a skill at the Beginner levels, as long as the shoulders continue in a forward motion, the pass will not be interrupted if a competitor steps backward (will still receive a 0.5 deduction for the step). - 6.
 Use of an illegal skill with result in termination from that point, loss of skill, and a 2.0 deduction.
-Use of a skill not allowed at this level, but in a higher level will also result in a 3.0 deduction.